top of page

 Folk Religion

-Throughout history, in folktales, legends, ancient novels, and in today's Xianxia stories, Chinese gods and goddesses from different sources have been integrated to some extent.
+Throughout history, in folktales, legends, ancient Novels, and in today's Xianxia stories, Chinese gods and goddesses from various sources have been integrated to some extent.

 Four Main Characters of Journey to the West or Xi You Ji Painted on Corridor of the Summer Palace.